gopro/labs/docs/control/dailytl/README.md

 A/C powering the camera via USB is the best.
 With continuous power supplied, remove the internal battery (charging can reset the wake timer), and the camera should run for a very long time (only SD card storage limitations.)
 You might be tempted to use a Lithium Ion USB powerbank, however they typically do not work well.
 They are designed to quickly recharge a smartphone, and when they think power is no longer needed, they shut-off.
 A select few USB battery sources include an "always on feature" designed for time-lapse projects.
 Example:[voltaicsystems.com/v50](https://voltaicsystems.com/v50/) This one can even solar recharge the battery at the same time.
 The second option is add a USB keep alive device that prevents your USB power bank from shutting down.
 Examples: from [sotabeams.co.uk](https://www.sotabeams.co.uk/usb-battery-pack-keep-alive-load/) and from [tindie.com](https://www.tindie.com/products/overz/smart-power-bank-keep-alive/)

-**Compatibility:** Labs enabled HERO8-13 and BONES
+**Compatibility:** Labs enabled HERO8-13, BONES and MISSION Series

-updated: Sept 10, 2024
+updated: May 22, 2026

 [More features](..) for Labs enabled cameras